Female Kestrel

 Sometimes we "assist" the birds by providing nestboxes and always we try to keep a watchful eye to detect possible bird-of-prey persecution, like on-purpose nest disturbances or poisoning.

 Monitoring consists of determining active territorial pairs (pairs who at least show some repeating interest in starting a nest).
 Keeping track of their breeding success, by nest inspections from the ground, by camera on a pole and by climbing to the nest.
-If we climb to a nest we try to weigh, measure and band the young birds as well.
+If we climb to a nest we try to weigh, measure and ring the young birds as well.
 We keep to stick to the methods described by Rob Bijlsma's book "Manual for raptor field-research" (in Dutch: "Handleiding veldonderzoek roofvogels", 1997).

-To give an idea on the numbers we are talking: in the years we're monitoring the raptors we've seen 35-50 pairs of common buzzard, 4-8 pairs of Goshawk, 6-13 Sparrowhawk, 3-5 hobby, 0-3 Peregrine pairs and 9-27 pairs of kestrel (numbers more or less corrected for changing methods and changing working area).
+To give an idea on the numbers we are talking: in the years we're monitoring the raptors we've seen 60-90 pairs of common buzzard, 8-15 pairs of Goshawk, 6-15 Sparrowhawk, 3-5 hobby, 0-4 Peregrine pairs and 9-35 pairs of kestrel (numbers more or less corrected for changing methods and changing working area).Since 2019 a pair of White-taied eagles started breeding in the westmost point of the Hoeksche Waard.
+Recently (2025) there are clear signs of a succesfull Honey-buzzard pair.

 The populations are roughly stable except for the kestrel, which is fluctuating heavily sometimes, problably due to changing vole population.